wcm-io/wcm-io-sling/models/src/site/markdown/index.md

 The [ACS AEM Commons][acs-commons] project also contains an implementation of an [AEM Object Injector][acs-commons-aem-object-injrecotr].
 It has basically the same feature-set as the wcm.io version, but it uses name-based injection based on field names.

 The wcm.io AEM Object injector use class-based injection, making it easier to use independently from the field name.
+Since version 1.1 it supports more features than the ACS AEM Commons version.

 [usage]: usage.html